deschler/django-modeltranslation/docs/modeltranslation/contribute.rst

 to achieve support once it has seen its first release candidate.

 The supported Python versions can be derived from the supported Django versions.
-Example where we support Python 2.5, 2.6 and 2.7:
+Example (from the past) where we support Python 2.5, 2.6 and 2.7:

  * Django 1.3 (old stable) supports Python 2.5, 2.6, 2.7
  * Django 1.4 (current stable) supports Python 2.5, 2.6, 2.7
  * Django 1.5 (dev) supports Python 2.6, 2.7

-Python 3 is currently not supported, but should be added no later than it becomes officially supported by Django.
+Python 3 is supported since 0.7 release.
+Although 0.6 release supported Django 1.5
+(which started Python 3 compliance), it was not Python 3 ready yet.

 Unittests